 Weather and exposure to standing water can cause even the strongest materials to disintegrate over time.
 Small holes can occur, with time, these holes get more extensive, and you’ll notice a significant leak.
 Sometimes holes can be challenging to locate when it’s not raining.
 Try filling a bucket with water and dumping it into the area you think is leaking to find the problem.

-One of the most popular reasons your gutters may be leaking is clogs.
+One of the most likely reasons your gutters are leaking is because of clogging.
 Without regular cleaning, your gutters are prone to clog with naturally occurring debris like leaves and pine needles.
 Still, you may be surprised to learn our team at AquaGuard has removed items like tennis balls and snakes from homeowner’s gutters as well.

 Regardless of the cause of the clog, you’ll typically notice water flowing over the top of the gutter edge instead of flowing through the downspout.
 Keeping gutters free of debris is an essential maintenance task, however, the job of cleaning the gutters can be less than fun.
 Schedule a professional cleaning at least once a year, or consider upgrading to gutter protection to protect your investment and eliminate cleaning trips up on the ladder.

-When installed, your gutters will have a gradual decline or slope.
-This ensures water can freely flow to the downspouts and out and away from your home.
-Older gutters, or poorly maintained gutters, will see sagging either from the weight of clogs or fasteners becoming loose.
+Gutters should have a gradual decline or “slope”.
+The slope ensures water can freely flow to the downspouts and out and away from your home.
+Unfortunately, older gutters, or poorly maintained gutters, tend to start sagging and develop an incorrect slope (either because of clogs or fasteners becoming loose).
+When a gutter’s angle isn’t right, water tends to leak over the sides.

-If sagging gutters are the problem, this is not a DIY fix.
-Typically a section of gutter needs to be rehung and repaired properly by professionals.
-Luckily, AquaGuard can do just that and suggest helpful tricks to avoid the problem next time.
+If you determine this is a problem in your home, don’t attempt a DIY fix.
+Typically a badly sloped section of gutter needs to be rehung and repaired properly by professionals.
+Luckily, AquaGuard can do just that and help you avoid the problem altogether.

 Gutter Joint Separation